The New Jedi Order: Agents of Chaos I: Hero's Trial

 Agents of Chaos I: Hero's Trial is the first book in a two-part story arc by James Luceno, published by Del Rey in 2000.

-The Yuuzhan Vong decide to send Priestess Elan to infiltrate the Jedi, along with the Priestess' pet and familiar Verger.
+The Yuuzhan Vong decide to send Priestess Elan to infiltrate the Jedi, along with the Priestess' pet and familiar Vergere.
 She poses as a defector from the Vong.
 However, she carries lethal bo'tous spores (a bio-weapon developed by Nom Anor) in her lungs that she plans to unleash on as many Jedi as she can.
 Han Solo, still grieving over Chewbacca's death, isolates himself from his friends and family, and reconnects with his smuggler mentor, Roa.
 He tells Han about a new galactic party called the Peace Brigade who help the Yuuzhan Vong against the New Republic.
 Reck Desh, a smuggler Han has connections to, is a leader of a Peace Brigade cell; to find Desh, Han and Roa travel to the Jubilee Wheel, a space station orbiting the planet Ord Mantell.
 Once there, they learn that Reck Desh's next operation will be at Bilbringi.

 The Jubilee Wheel is soon attacked by one of the Vong's creature-weapons, an ychna.
 Han escapes with Droma, a member of the Ryn species, and several other people.
 Han then lands on Ord Mantell and boards the pleasure yacht Queen of Empire since it is heading to Bilbringi; Elan and Vergere are aboard the same yacht.
 At Bilbringi, Desh's Peace Brigade forces attack the pleasure yacht and attempt to kidnap Elan and Vergere who he believes are traitors to the Vong.
 Han and Droma guard Elan and Vergere, but Desh nevertheless captures them and leaves Han and Droma to die.

 Back aboard the Queen of Empire, Han and Droma survive Resh's attempt to kill them.
 They then go after Desh's ship, only to find everyone dead aside from Elan and Vergere.
 Elan tries to kill Han by using the last of her bo'tous spores, but both she and Han stumble into a sealed room.
 Han pulls on a breathing mask that protects him against the spores while Elan dies.
 Vergere gives Han a vial of her tears, which will heal Mara from her disease.
 Vergere then runs away in an escape pod.
 After the New Republic is informed of Elan's deceit, Han agrees to help Droma find his family.